sharingcloud/github-scbot/README.md

 - `bot admin-sync`: _Update status comment if needed (maintenance-type command)_
 - `bot admin-reset-reviews`: _Reset and update reviews on pull request (maintenance-type command)_

-## Building
+## Building and developing

 This project is written in the [Rust programming language](https://www.rust-lang.org/), so to build you have to [install the Rust tools](https://www.rust-lang.org/tools/install).
+To use the development server with "watch mode", you will also need the `cargo-watch` tool (installable using `cargo install cargo-watch`).

+### Running server locally

+You can type `cargo xtask server` or `cargo xtask server --dev` for watch mode.

 ### Docker building